Bart-teerba/PintOS/doc/project1.md

 *Answer*

 It's not certain when multiple threads all have the same highest priority, which thread should be dequeued first.
-To resolve this problem, "Round Robin" is used, and the threads with same highest priority are cycled through to kind of ensure "fairness".
+To resolve this problem, "Round Robin" is used, and the threads with the same highest priority are cycled through to kind of ensure "fairness".